Autumn/Winter 2016-17 Issue

 This person would say, “sooo… are you saying that you are without sin?”
 It would be frustrating to deal with this person because they never listened to me, they only sought to catch me in my words.

-God revealed to me what this scripture means and here I will explain it more clearly because many people who claim to be imperfect Christians, use this scripture to justify themselves.
+Here I will explain this scripture more clearly because many people who claim to be imperfect Christians, use this scripture to justify themselves.
 However, they use it in the wrong context.

 John is not saying that “we should never confess that we are sinless.”
 John is talking about certain Christians who sin, but do not repent because they claim they have “no sin.”
 Some even say that “all their sin was cleansed at baptism and so they have no sin left to repent of because the blood of Jesus covers them continually.”
 We know John is saying this because of two things: